I Do Not Want What I Haven't Got

-I Do Not Want What I Haven't Got is the second album by Irish singer Sinéad O'Connor, released in March 1990 on Ensign/Chrysalis Records.
+I Do Not Want What I Haven't Got is the second studio album by the Irish singer Sinéad O'Connor, released in March 1990 by Ensign/Chrysalis Records.
 It contains O'Connor's version of the Prince song "Nothing Compares 2 U", which was released as a single and reached number one in multiple countries.
 The album was nominated for four Grammy Awards in 1991, including Record of the Year, Best Female Pop Vocal Performance, and Best Music Video, Short Form for "Nothing Compares 2 U", winning the award for Best Alternative Music Performance.
 However, O'Connor refused to accept the nominations and award.
+The album has sold over seven million copies worldwide.

 Content

-The critically acclaimed album contains O'Connor's most famous single, "Nothing Compares 2 U", which was one of the best selling singles in the world in 1990, topping the charts in many countries including the United States, United Kingdom and Canada.
-This rendition of the Prince song reflected on O'Connor's mother, who had lost her life in an auto accident five years earlier.
+The critically-acclaimed album contains O'Connor's most famous single, "Nothing Compares 2 U", which was one of the best-selling singles in the world in 1990, topping the charts in many countries including the United States, Australia, the United Kingdom and Canada.
+This rendition of the Prince song reflected on O'Connor's mother, who had died in an auto accident five years earlier.
 The single "Emperor's New Clothes" found moderate success, although it did top the Modern Rock Tracks chart in the US.

 The first song on the album, "Feel So Different", starts with The Serenity Prayer by Reinhold Niebuhr.
-The album also includes O'Connor's rendition of "I Am Stretched on Your Grave", an anonymous 17th century poem that was written in Irish, translated into English by Frank O'Connor, and composed by musician Philip King in 1979.
+The album also includes O'Connor's rendition of "I Am Stretched on Your Grave", an anonymous 17th-century poem that was written in Irish, translated into English by Frank O'Connor, and composed by musician Philip King in 1979.
 O'Connor's version uses a loop of "Funky Drummer" by James Brown.

 Critical reception

 I Do Not Want What I Haven't Got received critical acclaim.
+Entertainment Weekly ranked it as the best album of 1990, calling the record "a spiritual victory, full of wisdom wrested from audible pain."
 In 2012, it was ranked number 408 on Rolling Stone magazine's list of the 500 greatest albums of all time.
 The album was ranked number 457 on the 2020 edition of the list.